The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC first-year data: Forward modeling of cluster observables

 This lens redshift weight changes the model prediction by less than $1$--$2 \%$ in the lensing profile amplitude compared to that without accounting for the lens redshift weight.

 The identified BCGs as cluster centers can be off-centered from the true halo centers \citep[e.g.,][]{Linetal2004, Rozoetal2014, Oguri2014, Ogurietal2018a}.
-We marginalize over the effect of off-centered clusters on the lensing profiles in equation~(\ref{eq:lensing_model}) by modifying the halo-matter cross-power spectrum in equations~(\ref{eq:Sigma_M}) and~(\ref{eq:dSigma_M}) for the CAMIRA clusters in the $\alpha$-th richness and $\beta$-th redshift bin as
+We marginalize over the effect of off-centered clusters on the lensing profiles in equation~(\ref{eq:lensing_model}) by modifying the halo-matter cross-power spectrum in equations~(\ref{eq:Sigma_M}) and~(\ref{eq:dSigma_M}) for CAMIRA clusters in the $\alpha$-th richness and $\beta$-th redshift bin as

 following \cite{OguriandTakada2011} and \cite{Hikageetal2012, Hikageetal2013}.
-Here $f_{{\rm cen}}^{\alpha, \beta}$ is a parameter to model a fraction of centered clusters in the $\alpha$-th richness and $\beta$-th redshift bin, and $(1-f_{{\rm cen}}^{\alpha, \beta})$ is a fraction of off-centered clusters.
-While \cite{Murataetal2018} assigned one model parameter of $f_{\rm cen}$ for each lensing bin, we employ an empirical parametrization for $f_{\rm cen}^{\alpha,\beta}$ that depends on the averages of the richness and redshift in each bin (see Table~\ref{tab:binnig}) to reduce the number of model parameters as
+Here $f_{{\rm cen}}^{\alpha, \beta}$ is a parameter to model the fraction of centered clusters in the $\alpha$-th richness and $\beta$-th redshift bin, and $(1-f_{{\rm cen}}^{\alpha, \beta})$ is the fraction of off-centered clusters.
+While \cite{Murataetal2018} assigned a model parameter describing the centering fraction independently for each lensing bin, we employ an empirical parametrization $f_{\rm cen}^{\alpha,\beta}$ that depends on the average richness and redshift in each bin (see Table~\ref{tab:binnig}) to reduce the number of model parameters as